bocadilloproject/bocadillo/docs/getting-started/tutorial.md

 Together, we've seen how to:

-- Setup a Bocadillo project
+- Setup a project using the [Bocadillo CLI] and edit its contents.
-- Write a WebSocket endpoint.
-- Write an HTTP endpoint.
+- Write WebSocket and HTTP endpoints.
-- Use providers to decouple resources and their consumers.
+- Use providers to decouple resources from their consumers.
-- Test WebSocket and HTTP endpoints.
+- Test WebSocket and HTTP endpoints using pytest and Bocadillo's testing helpers.

-The complete code for this tutorial is available on our GitHub repo: <repo-page to="docs/getting-started/tutorial" branch="docs" text="get the code"/>.
-All in all, the server and `providerconf.py` only add up to about 60 lines of code — pretty good bang for the buck!
+The complete code for this tutorial is available on our GitHub repo: [get the code](https://github.com/bocadilloproject/bocadillo/blob/master/docs/getting-started/tutorial/).

 ## Next steps

 Obviously, we've only scratched the surface of what you can do with Bocadillo.
-The goal of this tutorial was to take you through the steps of building a _Minimum Meaningful Application_.
+The goal of this tutorial was to take you through the steps of building your First Meaningful Application.

 You can iterate upon this chatbot server we've built together very easily.
 We'd be happy to see what you come up with!